jvals/blackjack/README.md

 ## About
-This program simulates two players (Sam and the dealer) playing a game of blackjack.
+This program simulates two players (Sam and the dealer) playing a game of Blackjack.
 Both players draw two cards at the start of the game.
 Both players know the value of their hand at all times.
 Sam will draw cards from the deck until his score is greater than or equal to 17.